Series I Savings Bonds

-I Bonds are a low-risk, liquid savings product.
+Series I savings bonds are a low-risk savings product.
 While you own them they earn interest and protect you from inflation.
-You may purchase I Bonds via TreasuryDirect or with your IRS tax refund.
-As a TreasuryDirect account holder, you can purchase, manage, and redeem I Bonds directly from your Web browser.
+You may purchase electronic I bonds via TreasuryDirect or paper I bonds with your IRS tax refund.
+As a TreasuryDirect account holder, you can purchase, manage, and redeem I bonds directly from your web browser.

 - Finance education